 The Year Adviser is responsible for keeping the student informed regarding their accumulated demerit points.
-It is the executives' responsibility to follow it up as a discipline matter and letting them know that they are ineligible for their award.
+It is the School Executive's responsibility to follow it up as a discipline matter and letting them know that they are ineligible for their award.

 There will be a Platinum excursion at the end of term 4.